MRAC-IAAC/ROSinGrasshopper/README.md

 ![dockerfile](00-HelloWorld%20in%20Docker/media/Dockerfile.jpg)

 **Docker-Compose** is used to run custom/different applications from our image.
+By defining which ROS nodes we like to run together.

 ![docker-compose](00-HelloWorld%20in%20Docker/media/docker-compose.jpg)